Cardano-Token-Engineering-Lab/Home/README.md

 3. Build a community of like-minded thinkers, engineers, analysts, and theorists to grow this area and help make the Cardano Ecosystem stronger
 4. Provide a background and starting place for aspiring token engineers of a variety of backgrounds to be able to contribute

-# Suggested Readings to get Started
+# Suggested Readings/Videos to get Started
 Here are a list of books that are great resources and will likely have reviews of main concepts presented here.
 1. [Token Economy: Money, NFT, DeFI by zshermin Voshgmir](https://github.com/sherminvo/TokenEconomyBook) A great non-technical book that goes on to explain the hows and whys of token economies, such as the function of money, the evolution of currency and the birth of tokenization as well as use cases for token, NFTs and how DeFi works.
 Overall, a great read to help understand the importance around how token engineering and token economies are more than just the combination of computer science, game theory, and economics and how the social aspects is just as critical